DigiMaxIO/pio-sparkfun_pro_nrf52840_mini-setup/README.md

+# NOTE
 This is an updated version of the original branch, with updated bootloader, variant, and json files.
+The PlatformIO test project is also slightly updated as well.
 The original was causing errors resulting in it not compiling in my PlatformIO IDE (latest build as of today is Core 4.3.4 & Home 3.2.2).
 I believe this is due to an updated structure requirement in the json and variant files.

-# pio-sparkfun_nrf52840_mini-setup
+# Sparkfun Pro nRF52840 Mini
 Instructions for setting up PlatformIO for [SparkFun Pro nRF52840 Mini](https://www.sparkfun.com/products/15025) development.

 ## Prerequisites

 PlatformIO IDE is installed.

-## Setup
+## Installation/Setup

-All files needed to copy to PlatformIO directories are contained in this project's `files_to_install` directory.
+All files needed to add this board to PlatformIO are contained in this project's `files_to_install` directory.
+Everything outside of that is an actual PlatformIO project you can open in PlatformIO and use to test the core!

 1. Download this Git project.
 2. Navigate to the PlatformIO [core_dir](https://docs.platformio.org/en/latest/projectconf/section_platformio.html#projectconf-pio-core-dir).
 This is `~/.platformio` on Unix and `%HOMEPATH%\.platformio` on Windows.